SEND at Glodwick Infant and Nursery School 2021-22

 How do we monitor and evaluate the effectiveness of our provision for children with SEND at Glodwick?

 At Glodwick we use tried and tested interventions and strategies.
-These are carefully matched to the child’s needs.
-Impact is evaluated using data and observations.
-If an intervention is not having the desired impact we will stop using it and consider other alternatives.
+These are regularly reviewed and impact is evaluated using data and observations.
+If an intervention is not having the desired impact we will stop using it and consider alternatives strategies.
 We tailor our provision to the individual children in our care and always do this through discussion and partnership with each other, with parents and with outside agencies in order to make outcomes better for our learners.

 How do we support our children with SEND to engage in all school activities?